-When you have been saving that one particular bottle of wine for a special occasion, the last thing you want is to have the moment spoiled by unknowingly serving the wine incorrectly.
+When you have been saving that one particular bottle of wine for a special occasion, the last thing that you want is to have the moment spoiled by unknowingly serving the wine incorrectly.
 After all, you have gone to all the effort of ensuring the bottle is kept in top condition in your wine rack, so why let the experience be ruined at the last hurdle?
 Wine should be savoured and appreciated, so make sure that you are serving your wine correctly and let the delicate intricacies of the individual taste take hold in order to maximise enjoyment.

-There are plenty of guidelines out there for serving wine, but the problem is that many wines, vintage bottles especially, are particularly complex and therefore require unique methods of serving.
+There are plenty of guidelines out there for serving wine, but the problem is that many wines - vintage bottles especially - are particularly complex and therefore require unique methods of serving.
 We have put together a rough guide to the best ways to serve wines, but you should always make sure to take note of any specific guidelines on the individual bottle in order to ensure that your wine tastes as good as possible.

 Opening the Bottle